NJCsih/Blag/Youtube/Channels/main.md

 The information below was pulled on 2024_08_09

+Tagging and bullets:
+- #Legacy -- channels I don't watch anymore
+- #Disappeared -- channels that have since removed their content/quit posting

 ---

 - ( ) 3Blue1Brown | @3blue1brown•6.36M subscribers | My name is Grant Sanderson.
 Videos here cover a variety of topics in math, or adjacent fields like physics and CS, all with an emphasis on visualizing the core ideas.
 The goal is to use animation to help elucidate and motivate otherwise tricky topics, and for difficult problems to be made simple with changes in perspective.
 For more information, other projects, FAQs, and inquiries see the website: https://www.3blue1brown.com